WanThinnn/Cryptography-Project/README.md

 # Cryptography-Project

-Confidentiality and Access Control in Amazon RDS MySQL
+**Project: Confidentiality and Access Control in Amazon RDS MySQL**

 ## Description

 This project aims to use encryption algorithms to encrypt SQL databases.